 We study gene regulation using the human and mouse globin loci as haematopoietic cells undergo lineage fate decisions and differentiation.
 Our aim is to understand the principles by which all mammalian genes are switched on and off during cell fate decisions.
 Globin gene expression is controlled by a group of conserved, long-range regulatory elements some of which lie within the introns of an adjacent widely expressed gene (Nprl3) and another lies in intergenic DNA.
 All of these elements have the chromatin signature of enhancers.
 Using Chromosome Conformation Capture, we have shown that these enhancers physically interact with each other and with the globin gene promoters, and together are essential for normal globin gene expression.
 From genome-wide studies, this configuration appears to be a common feature of highly expressed, lineage-specific genes and such groups of regulatory elements are referred to as “super-enhancers”.
 We continue to study such enhancers to understand how they interact with the globin promoters and their effect on the transcription cycle.
-More recently we have developed an imaging approach that allows us to visualise transcription of these genes in real time.
+More recently we have developed analyses to examine gene regulation in single cells including imaging approaches that allow us to visualise chromatin movements and transcription of these genes in real time.

 We have recently performed Hi-C experiments and have defined the Topologically Associated chromatin Domain (TAD) containing the globin gene cluster in erythroid and non-erythroid cells.
+We have also characterised the formation of this domain and of the enhancer promoter contacts during normal in vivo differentiation.
 We are currently investigating how activation, deletion and re-orientation of the globin regulatory elements (enhancers, promoters and boundary elements) affect expression of other genes within the same TAD and in neighbouring TADs.
 We also study chromatin structure and movement in real time using super-resolution imaging.
 Importantly, using globin as our model, we are addressing the general question of the relationship between higher order, long-range chromosomal structure and function.

 In addition to understanding how genes are activated we are also interested in how they are silenced.
 One of the globin genes, lying within the TAD, is only expressed in early developmental life and then remains silenced during adult life.
+Reactivation of this gene may represent a novel therapeutic option for patients with severe alpha-thalassemia.
 We are studying the transcriptional and epigenetic pathway by which this gene is silenced and kept so even though it lies adjacent to active erythroid enhancers.
 Again this is a general question in mammalian genetics and the globin system provides a unique opportunity to establish the biological principles by which gene silencing occurs.